Updated: May 24th, 2018

 As if someone would rob me and then go back to their seat a few rows from me.
 As if I would know what to do with the information should someone have been able to give me a description.
 Sure, this effort was fruitless but it was necessary at the time.

-*The actual list is wayyy longer than that.
+*The actual list was wayyy longer than that.

-CRY PUBLICLY AND DON’T GIVE TWO SHITS ABOUT IT.
+CRY PUBLICLY AND DON’T GIVE TWO SH*TS ABOUT IT.
 Cry loud and cry hard.
-During a time when there is nothing to be done, giving in to your emotions is the only things that feels good.
+During a time when there is nothing to be done, giving in to your emotions is the only thing that feels good.
 Let it all out.
 Don’t suppress them.
 Don’t care what everyone around thinks of you.
 They suck.
 Don’t try to “stay calm.”
 Let it go.
-Just freak the fuck out.
-It terrifies people.
+Just freak the f*ck out–it terrifies people.

 FIRST STOP: POLICE STATION.
 Don’t do it in hopes of catching the bad guy–he’s long gone.
 Do it so you can submit an insurance claim later.
 And do it because you were taught from an early age that the police are your friends and you can’t think of anything else to do at the time.
-Yes, getting robbed abroad turns you into a toddler.
+Yes, getting robbed abroad turns you into a toddler lost at the mall.

 Besides, you’d be better off with 1983 Inspector Gadget spearheading your investigation.
 (Appropriately enough Inspector Gadget was created by an Italian cartoonist.
 I wonder where he got the idea for a bumbling fool of a detective?
 Hmm…)